jcborders/DIGEST-Functions/README.md

 # DIGEST-Functions
-A collection of functions to calculate DIGEST scores in R
+A collection of functions to calculate DIGEST scores in R.
+Any input is greatly appreciated!